2017 Emerging Saluki Leader Awards

 B.S.
 Finance ‘02

-Darla Krause received her Bachelor of Science in Finance from the SIU College of Business in 2002 and her Master of Business Administration in 2003.
+Darla Krause received her Bachelor of Science in Finance from the SIU College of Business and Analytics in 2002 and her Master of Business Administration in 2003.
 Today she is a talent acquisition manager for Wintrust Financial Corporation where her primary responsibilities involve overseeing corporate recruitment and managing the commercial banking leadership development program and the summer internship program.

 With the help of the Business Placement Center, Krause was able to launch her career and begin work for a regional bank in Chicago.
 She worked for MB Financial for nine years and then joined Wintrust Financial where she eventually earned her current position.